RadotJar/faraway-fastness/README.md

 3. Navigate into the project's root directory and run `rbenv install`.
 This will instruct your machine to install and use the ruby version specified in `.ruby-version`.
 4. [`Install ruby gems`](https://rubygems.org/pages/download).
 5. Navigate into the project's root directory and run `bundle` to install all required gems.
-6. Run `bundle exec jekyll serve` to serve a page on localhost.
+6. Run `bundle exec jekyll serve --livereload` to serve a page on localhost.
 The page will refresh automatically on changes.
 7. Check `TODO.md` if you want to work on one of my ideas for the project.
 8. Open a PR to main once you have changes you'd like to contribute.